Get Your Ego in Check: Confidence VS Egotism

 It’s hard for some people to stay humble knowing what they do is important in the world.
 That’s why doctors, lawyers, and politicians are known for either being really nice or being really cocky.
 As a med student, you must get your ego in check before you become a practicing physician.

 If not, you’ll create a negative environment around you for the people you work for, with and around, as well as your patients.
 This bad reputation can follow you throughout your entire medical career.

 Soon, your job will be to listen to your patients attentively, so you can grasp their medical problems and work with the team of people around you to provide medical solutions.
-Empathy, patience and open-mindedness are skills you need to acquire now, as a medical student to effectively work with the colleagues, superiors and patients around you.
+Empathy, patience, and open-mindedness are skills you need to acquire now, as a medical student to effectively work with colleagues, superiors, and patients around you.

 Wait until you’re already practicing medicine and it may be too late.
 There’s no room whatsoever for ego in healthcare.